abdallaadelessa/SixtDemo/README.md

 The app is divided into 3 packages

-- Data -> Data Layer (get the data from data source)
+- Data -> Data Layer (retrieve the data from the data source)
 - Domain -> Business layer (do some processing on the data)
 - UI -> Presentation layer (present the data)